vanachterjacob/Todoosh/README.md

 - 🔄 Drag and drop reordering
 - 🗑️ Quick todo deletion
 - 🔍 Filter by all/active/completed
+- 📑 Rich text subtasks with:
+  - Bold, italic, and underline formatting
+  - Bullet and numbered lists
+  - Links and code snippets
+  - WYSIWYG toolbar for easy formatting
+  - Inline editing with keyboard shortcuts
+  - Completion tracking for subtasks

 ### Sync Features
 - 🔄 Real-time bidirectional sync